wcampos5/wcampos5-notes/Personal/Learning/Podman/Dockerfile Custom Apache.md

 ```

 Unzip the file to be compressed with tar.gz
->[!warning] ADD command un-compress tar.gz file in the container
+>[!warning] ADD command un-compress tar files in the container
 #add #dockerfileadd

 - [ ] Unzip files